 Live poker players receive around 25-35 hands per hour.
 Online poker players receive 60 hands per hour (and that’s per table, as of course online players can multitable).
 That’s a lot of hands.

 Why is preflop hand selection important?

 - One of the reasons why live low stakes poker can be profitable for studied players is because a lot of their unstudied (or poorly studied) opponents take the wrong hand selection to the flop.
 Usually they are playing way too many hands, and then they cannot profitably continue postflop.
 Once they have started off with too big of a preflop hand selection, they end up either:

-- playing fit or fold, and with so many weak hands in their range they eventually have to fold – if they are the type to go after every single draw, they usually put way too much money into the pot.
+- playing fit or fold, and with so many weak hands in their range they eventually have to fold.
+If they are the type to go after every single draw, they usually put way too much money into the pot.
+OR,

-– Or, they end up never folding once they have caught a sliver of the flop (however weak), allowing you to call them down with stronger hands).
+- they end up never folding once they have caught a sliver of the flop.
+They do this however weak their connection, allowing you to call them down with stronger hands.

 Live – No